Here are the best practices in order to pollute as less as possible with our emails.

-If you wish to send heavier files, don’t forget to use tools like WeTransfer, which only stores the file for a couple of days.
+Thus, if you want to send heavier files, don’t forget to use tools like WeTransfer, which only stores the file for a couple of days.

 Avoid unnecessary emails

-This point may seem absurd but reducing the number of emails is relevant since we know that sending and receiving an email requires the activation of a data center and that more than 10 billion mails are sent each hour.
+This point may seem absurd.
+But reducing the number of emails is relevant since we know that sending and receiving an email requires the activation of a data center.
+In addition, more than 10 billion mails are sent each hour.

 Try to say everything that needs to be said in a single email and avoid unnecessary one like “Are you here?” or “Thank You”.